 Here are some tips on great senior savings for your elderly parents:

-Subway Fare and Bus Fair is half priced for seniors – $1.10 compared to the usual $2.25.
-Additionally, a one-day unlimited pass costs $7 and a 7-day unlimited pass costs $12.
+Subway Fare and Bus Fair are half-priced for seniors – $1.10 compared to the usual $2.25.
+Additionally, a one-day unlimited pass costs $7, and a 7-day unlimited pass costs $12.
 Now seniors can take advantage of New York City’s public transportation for half the price!
 Just bring a photo ID to the MTA office near Battery Park during normal business hours.
 Seniors can apply online for a reduced-fare MetroCard through the MTA website at mta.info.

-Grocery Stores in the greater Manhattan area offer special discounts on certain days during the week for seniors.
+Grocery Stores in the greater Manhattan area offer special discounts for seniors on certain days during the week.
 Elderly savings days at C-Town Supermarket (with two locations, one at 5 St James Pl and the other at 1314 St. Nicholas Ave) offer a 5% discount off your total grocery bill on Monday, Wednesday, and Friday for those 60 years and older.
-Compare Foods Supermarkets (with three locations in upper Manhattan) offers a 10% discount ever Wednesday for all shoppers 60 years and older.
-Gristedes Supermarket also offers 10% discount every Tuesday to senior shoppers 60 years and older.
+Compare Foods Supermarkets (with three locations in upper Manhattan) offers a 10% discount every Wednesday for all shoppers 60 years and older.
+Gristedes Supermarket also offers a 10% discount every Tuesday to senior shoppers 60 years and older.
 Check with your local supermarket to see if there are weekly elderly savings.

 Many places and companies give elderly discounts to seniors 65 years and older.
 If this applies to you, make sure to carry your photo ID to receive discounts at restaurants around the city, travel discounts through airlines and Amtrak, and select grocery stores!